Battle of Nola (214 BC): Background

 Hannibal recognised that being able to detach the confederates from Rome itself would help cement a lasting victory.
 So after the Battle of Cannae, Hannibal engaged in diplomacy to this effect.
 Philip V of Macedon promised Hannibal that he would provide naval and military support.
 Philip hoped to simultaneously strike a blow against Rome while regaining Epirus.
 In addition, Hiero II of Syracuse had recently died, and his successor, Hieronymus of Syracuse, concluded a treaty with Hannibal.
 With the aim of detaching some of the confederates from Rome, Hannibal released all the prisoners who were from Roman confederate cities without requiring any ransom.

 In spite of Hannibal's military ascendancy over Rome, his situation was weak.
 His finances were stretched to their limit.
 So he sent a deputation to Rome requesting money in return for hostages.
 This deputation was forbidden to even enter the city, and the Senate forbid anyone from purchasing hostages from the Carthaginians, deeming the enrichment of Hannibal by using the wealth of Rome and its citizens to be unacceptable.

 Yet a number of Rome's allies did change sides.
 Capua, the second city in Italy and in a commanding position on the plains of Campania switched sides and joined Hannibal.
 This city had been oppressed by the Romans facing discriminatory treatment by the Senate and the chief magistrates of the Republic.
 This city was able to furnish Hannibal with 30,000 foot and 4,000 cavalry.
 Similarly Uxuntum, much of Bruttia, much of Lucania, the Picentes of Salernia, the Harpini and almost all of Samnium joined Hannibal's side.
 In effect, Hannibal managed to win over virtually all of southern Italy.
 From the mouth of the Vulturnus river to the peninsula of Mons Garganus and south, only a string of Roman forts held out against Hannibal and his allies.

+Aftermath

+Hans Delbrück in 1920 described the three battles of Nola as Marcellus' alleged victories and very insignificant engagements.